 If you have booked your air travel through Academy Travel we will organise a transfer from London Heathrow Airport to our hotel.
 Please note that hotel rooms may not be available until early afternoon.
 In the evening meet Christopher Menz at the hotel bar for welcome drinks and a light dinner.
 Overnight London (D)

-Friday January 18: Portrait Gallery & Royal Academy – Performance I
+Friday January 18: Portrait Gallery & Royal Academy – Summer and Smoke

-After a morning talk on this evening’s performance, we visit the National Portrait Gallery which contains an impressive survey of British portraiture from the Tudor period to the present.
+After a morning talk on today’s program, we visit the National Portrait Gallery which contains an impressive survey of British portraiture from the Tudor period to the present.
 Most notably the famous portrait of William Shakespeare was the first painting acquired by the National Portrait Gallery when it was founded in 1856.
 We enjoy a welcome lunch at the gallery’s fine restaurant, then walk to Piccadilly to visit the recently refurbished Royal Academy, one of London’s leading exhibition spaces.
 The RA’s winter exhibition we plan to see is Klimt / Schiele: Drawings from the Albertina Museum, Vienna and Renzo Piano.
-This evening’s performance will be at either the Barbican Centre or National Theatre.
+This evening we head to the Duke of York’s Theatre for Tennessee Williams’ critically acclaimed play Summer and Smoke.
 Overnight London (B, L)

-In the late morning we head to Somerset House, one of the city’s most dynamic cultural venues, to see the remarkable art collection at The Courtauld Gallery.
+After a morning talk on today’s program, we travel to Somerset House, one of the city’s most dynamic cultural venues, to see the remarkable art collection at The Courtauld Gallery.
 The Courtauld is renowned for its collection of Impressionist and Post-Impressionist paintings, including masterpieces by Monet, Van Gogh and Gauguin and the largest collection of Cézannes in the UK.
-Afterwards we cross the footbridge to visit the Tate Modern, one of the largest museums of modern and contemporary art in the world.
-The Tate Modern’s winter exhibition we plan to see is Christian Marclay: The Clock.
-Overnight London (B)
+Afterwards we cross the footbridge to the National Theatre for a matinee of Antony & Cleopatra, Shakespeare’s play about politics and passion, starring Ralph Fiennes and Sophie Okonedo as the famous fated couple.
+Afterwards visit the Tate Modern, one of the largest museums of modern and contemporary art in the world.
+The Tate Modern’s winter installation we plan to see is Christian Marclay: The Clock.
+London (B)

-Sunday January 20: Kenwood House & Covent Garden – Performance II
+Sunday January 20: Kenwood House – London Symphony Orchestra

-This morning there is a talk on this evening’s opera at Covent Garden.
+We commence the day with a talk on the program.
 We then travel to Kenwood House, located on the edge of Hampstead Heath.
 Kenwood was brilliantly remodelled and extended by Robert Adam from 1764 to 1779.
 The Adam interiors include some of his finest surviving schemes, particularly the magnificent ‘Great Room’ or library.
 The house contains an outstanding collection of paintings by Rembrandt, Vermeer and Gainsborough among others.
-The afternoon is free before we head to the Royal Opera House, Covent Garden, which attracts the best singers and conductors on the international scene.
+The afternoon is free before we travel to the Barbican to see Sir Simon Rattle conduct a rare pairing of Bartók and Bruckner – two works separated by half a century, but each original and bold in their own way.
 Overnight London (B)

-Monday January 21: Wallace Collection & Wigmore Hall – Performance III
+Monday January 21: Wallace collection & Covent garden – La traviata

 Mid-morning we visit The Wallace Collection, a world-famous museum of 15th- to 18th-century art, housed in the former residence of the Marquesses of Hertford.
 The collection surveys European fine and decorative art from the Renaissance to the 19th century.
 It has a fine collection of Italian art and some exquisite ceramics, but the most famous work in the collection is undoubtedly Frans Hals’ The Laughing Cavalier.
-We then walk to nearby Wigmore Hall, a celebrated London recital venue, for the regular Monday lunchtime recital.
-Wigmore Hall regularly attracts leading instrumentalists and singers from around the world.
-In the later afternoon we visit the British Museum just across from the hotel.
-The British Museum is the country’s largest museum and one of the oldest and finest in the world, boasting vast Egyptian, Etruscan, Greek, Roman, European and Middle Eastern galleries, among others.
+In the afternoon we visit the British Museum just across from the hotel.
+Tonight, Richard Eyre’s beautiful production of Verdi’s best-loved opera returns to Covent Garden with stars Ermonela Jaho and Charles Castronovo.
 Overnight London (B)

 Tuesday January 22: Oxford Museums and Evensong